Project Info

 Project Description

-The Markhor is the largest wild goat in the world and in India, the subspecies is found only in the Union Territory of Jammu and Kashmir (J&K).
-The species is enlisted in Schedule I of the Wildlife (Protection) Act, 1972 and categorized as ‘Near Threatened’ under the IUCN Red List of Threatened Species.
-In 2004, WTI along with the Department of Wildlife Protection, J&K, the Environment and Ecology cell and the Indian Army undertook extensive surveys within the past distribution range of markhor and established a scientific baseline replacing the previous guess estimates.
-Subsequent surveys in the following years revealed only two markhor populations i.e. Kazinag and Pir Panjal totalling around 250 individuals.
+The Markhor is the largest wild goat in the world, and in India, the subspecies is found only in the Union Territory of Jammu and Kashmir (J&K).
+The species is listed in Schedule I of the Wildlife (Protection) Act, 1972 and categorised as ‘Near Threatened’ under the IUCN Red List of Threatened Species.
+In 2004, WTI, along with the Department of Wildlife Protection, J&K, the Environment and Ecology cell and the Indian Army undertook extensive surveys within the past distribution range of markhor and established a scientific baseline, replacing the previous guess estimates.
+Subsequent surveys in the following years revealed only two markhor populations, i.e. Kazinag and Pir Panjal, totalling around 250 individuals.
 Additionally, the surveys also highlighted the threats this critically low population species was facing, ranging from loss of habitats due to encroachment, illegal grazing inside Protected Areas (PAs), linear infrastructure development, anthropogenic pressures, lack of awareness, lack of manpower for protection, hunting for bush meat, and lack of stringent enforcement of the law.

 Apart from these activities, the project lists a number of other urgent interventions to secure the Markhor population in Kashmir.
 Previous consolidated efforts have enabled the declaration of a National Park exclusive for markhors, an extension of the Hirpora WLS and a declaration of the Tattakuti WLS for the species.
-Further intervention is now required to reduce the grazing pressure and wildlife crime.
-According to WTI’s conservation impact, reduced threats will improve the population of Markhor by 20% and occupancy by 10% in J&K by 2023.
+Further interventions are now required to reduce grazing pressure and wildlife crime in order to mitigate threats to Markhor habitats and improve their population in J&K.

 PARTNERS: Astral Foundation, Department of Wildlife Protection, Jammu & Kashmir